Medicare is the United States’ federally administered health care program.

 All other potential recipients must submit an application for coverage during the open enrollment period.
 This period of time begins three months prior to the applicant’s 65th birthday and it ends seven months after.

-- Non-countable Assets – Even though non-countable assets are still acknowledged by Medicaid, the particular types of assets are not necessarily utilized when making a determination regarding an applicant’s eligibility for Medicaid benefits.
-Non-countable assets can include household belongings such as furniture, appliances, term life insurance policies, a burial plot that is owned by the Medicaid applicant, and the applicant’s primary residence – as long as the value of the home does not exceed a certain amount.
+- Non-Countable Assets: Even though non-countable assets are still acknowledged by Medicaid, the particular types of assets are not necessarily utilized when making a determination regarding an applicant’s eligibility for Medicaid benefits.
+Non-countable assets can include household belongings, such as furniture, appliances, term life insurance policies, a burial plot owned by the Medicaid applicant, and the applicant’s primary residence – as long as the value of the home does not exceed a certain amount.

-- Inaccessible Assets – Assets that are inaccessible are those that are considered to be resources that would have had to be spent on a person’s care, however, the assets have instead been transferred to another individual or into a trust.
+- Inaccessible Assets: Assets that are inaccessible are those considered to be resources that would have had to be spent on a person’s care; however, the assets have instead been transferred to another individual or into a trust.
 This transfer has therefore made the asset inaccessible.
 With inaccessible assets, Medicaid has the right to review the applicant’s financial records at the time that the application for benefits is made.
 In most cases, if assets were transferred within a certain amount of time prior to a person’s application, Medicaid may deem the individual as being disqualified from receiving benefits – at least for a certain period of time.

-Medicare supplement insurance plans, also known as “Medigap plans”, are a type if insurance coverage that is supplemental to what Medicare covers.
-This type of coverage can pay for some – or in some cases, all – of the copayments and/or deductibles so that the enrollee does not need to pay such expenses out-of-pocket.
+Medicare supplement insurance plans are a type of insurance coverage supplemental to what Medicare covers.
+This type of coverage can pay for some – or in some cases, all of the copayments and/or deductibles so that the enrollee does not need to pay such expenses out-of-pocket.